 While inspiring innovation through the release of several Z-Wave specifications to the public, Z-Wave still requires commercially available products which use Z-Wave technology to be fully certified.
-Sigma Designs and the Z-Wave Alliance together manage a top tier certification program, Z-Wave Plus®, to ensure interoperability will continue to be a hallmark of the technology platform.
+Silicon Labs and the Z-Wave Alliance together manage a top tier certification program, Z-Wave Plus®, to ensure interoperability will continue to be a hallmark of the technology platform.

 What does this mean?

-If you are a hobbyist or creator interested in the Z-Wave technology platform, Sigma Designs has made it easy for you to get started creating your own Z-Wave devices with the public release of the specifications.
-If you want to sell your creations to the public, you will still need to acquire the Z-Wave SDK and obtain access to the Z-Wave Technical Support website and the Z-Wave Certification Portal so that you can learn about the requirements for certified products and be able to submit the product to be certified by Sigma Designs.
+If you are a hobbyist or creator interested in the Z-Wave technology platform, Silicon Labs has made it easy for you to get started creating your own Z-Wave devices with the public release of the specifications.
+If you want to sell your creations to the public, you will still need to acquire the Z-Wave SDK and obtain access to the Z-Wave Technical Support website and the Z-Wave Certification Portal so that you can learn about the requirements for certified products and be able to submit the product to be certified by Silicon Labs.
 Certifications require fees to be paid to independent test houses and for the brand company to be a Full Member of the Z-Wave Alliance.
-If you already have a product, consider entering the Z-Wave Labs contest where you can win the SDK from Sigma Designs and a year's membership in the Z-Wave Alliance!

-To access the public specification, visit the Sigma Designs website at this link.
+To access the public specification, visit the Silicon Labs website at this link.

-To learn more about getting certified, review the resources at this website (click Certification on the menu) or visit the Sigma Designs website to learn more.
+To learn more about getting certified, review the resources at this website (click Certification on the menu) or visit the Silicon Labs website to learn more.